mshmsh5000/northstar/documentation/endpoints/users.md

 account.
 To change an existing value for one of these fields, you must explicitly update that user via the [update](#update-a-user) endpoint.

-This endpoint requires an API key with `admin` scope.
-For registering a user, consider using the [`auth/register`](#register-user) endpoint, which will also create and return a new authentication token.
+This requires either the `admin` scope, or "admin" or "staff" role with the appropriate scope.

 ```
 POST /v1/users